cderickson/API.VintageData.IO/README.md

 - **Extract** data from a publicly maintained Google Sheet.
 - **Clean & Transform** tournament results, matchups, and deck information.
 - **Load** structured data into a PostgreSQL database.
-- **Support** a public REST API for querying tournament results and statistics.
+- **Deploy** a public REST API for querying tournament results and statistics.

 ## Data Sources